MohammadSobhanSt/maktab/README.md

-this is a project of site (I don't want to say that name.)
+this is a project of a persian site (I don't want to say that name.)